fmplaza/zsl_nli_emotion_prompts/README.md

 # Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Domains

-This repository contains the code of the paper submitted to NAACL 2022 "Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Domains".
+This repository contains the code of the paper submitted to COLING 2022 "Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Domains".

 To download the emotion datasets and the lexicon resource, please go to the following links: